 Uruguay is a small country with an export-oriented agricultural sector and a well-educated workforce.
 You might be interested in developing business ties in the country, and a trip could make everything easier.
 So an Uruguay business visa might be needed to visit the country.

-The article explained who needs an Uruguay business visa, requirements, and the application process.
+The article explained who needs an Uruguay business visa, the requirements, and the application process.

 If you need to know about other types of Uruguay visas, look at the left sidebar.

-Visa information about other countries’ visa is also provided on the top menu.
+Visa information about other countries’ visas is also provided on the top menu.